lsaffre/djangosite/docs/index.rst

 Startup signals
 ---------------

-The base implementation does little more than to emit a :attr:`startup <djangosite.signals.startup>` signal when Django has populated the model cache.
+An immediate benefit of the base implementation is to emit a :attr:`startup <djangosite.signals.startup>` signal when Django has finished populating the model cache.

 You can now write code like the following in any `models` or `admin`